Last Updated on

 Robots and self-serve kiosks tend to be more efficient, and better at upselling, than a human worker.
 People also tend to order more food from kiosks and apps than they would from a human.
 Orders made via Taco Bell’s digital app, for instance, are 20 percent higher than those taken by human cashiers.

-Technology can also tailor an experience to a particular guest or scenario.
+Restaurant technology can also tailor an experience to a particular guest or scenario.
 McDonald’s digital menu boards, for example, highlight breakfast items in the morning, and can even change based on rain or a cold snap.

 Technology’s Positive Impact Extends Beyond the Front of House